List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback: This is one of the most common frauds.
-The odometer is tampered with to show a lower reading, making the car appear less used.
-Always cross-check the odometer reading with the car’s service history records (call the Honda service centre with the VIN) and its details on the Parivahan app.
-Worn-out brake/accelerator pedals on a low-mileage car are a major red flag.
+Kms Rollback (Odometer Tampering).
+This is perhaps the most common scam.
+The odometer is digitally altered to show a much lower reading, making the car appear less used and worth more.
+Always cross-check the odometer reading with service history records, PUC certificates, and the Parivahan vehicle info.
+The pedal and steering wheel wear tests are also excellent indicators.

-Curbstoning: An unlicensed dealer poses as a “private seller” to avoid legal obligations, warranty claims, or VAT.
-Look out for sellers with multiple cars listed, professional-looking photos, or those who insist on meeting at a neutral location rather than their home.
-They typically won’t offer proper documentation or after-sales support.
+Curbstoning (Fake Individual Seller).
+An unlicensed dealer poses as a “single owner” or “individual seller” to avoid legal obligations, warranties, and GST.
+Watch out for sellers with multiple cars listed, professional-grade photos, or who insist on meeting at a neutral location rather than their home.
+They usually want to sell quickly and avoid accountability.

-Fake Service Records: Sellers might present forged service stamps or incomplete digital records.
-Always call the authorized Honda service centre directly and verify the car’s service history using its VIN (Vehicle Identification Number).
-Any gaps or inconsistencies should be questioned.
+Fake Service Records.
+Some sellers forge service stamps or create fake digital records to inflate the car’s perceived value.
+Always call the authorized Honda service centre directly with the car’s VIN (Vehicle Identification Number) to verify the entire service history.
+Any gaps or inconsistencies should be a red flag.

-Chassis or Engine Number Tampering: In rare but serious cases, stolen cars or those rebuilt from scrap might have tampered chassis or engine numbers.
-Always verify both numbers match the RC book and the Parivahan records.
-Any signs of grinding, welding, or re-stamping near these numbers are critical red flags.
+Chassis or Engine Number Tampering.
+In rare cases, stolen cars or those heavily rebuilt from scrap might have their chassis or engine numbers tampered with.
+Always physically verify both numbers on the car against the RC book and the details on the Parivahan app.
+Any signs of grinding, welding, or re-stamping are critical red flags.

 Seller’s Guide — How to Maximize Your Honda Elevate Resale